Intention—Our Portal to Creation

 Typical reading time: 3 minutes

-It’s the time of year when people are talking about their New Year’s Resolutions.
-The word “resolution” has the root “resolve,” so we might think that resolutions would be strong predictors of the future.
-Unfortunately, we would be wrong.
+The word “resolution” has the root “resolve,” so you might think that resolutions would be strong predictors of the future.
+Unfortunately, you would be wrong.
 What most people mean by “New Year’s Resolution” is more wishful thinking than resolve, and not many of these “resolutions” will bear fruit.

-I suggest that you consider creating New Year’s Intentions, rather than New Year’s Resolutions.
+I suggest you consider creating New Year’s Intentions, rather than New Year’s Resolutions.
 Here’s why.

 First, what is an intention?
 Put very simply, it’s a goal fueled by our desire, with the strength of our will and commitment behind it.
 A goal is a specific achievement we desire to complete.
 “Commit” means to give yourself to, to give your word to yourself, or to make a personal investment in.

 How is an intention different from a New Year’s resolution?
 Most New Year’s resolutions resemble a wish list: “My resolution is to lose 10 pounds” or “My resolution is to stop smoking.”
-These “resolutions” often lack the important elements of resolve and commitment, and they are usually framed negatively.
+These “resolutions” often lack the important elements of resolve and commitment, and they’re usually framed negatively.
 These things make this type of “resolution” highly unlikely to succeed.